 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
 Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

-The average SAT score of the admitted students at SUNY Cortland is 1165 on the 1600 SAT scale.
+The average SAT score of the admitted students at State University of New York at Cortland is 1165 on the 1600 SAT scale.

 SAT Competitiveness